-More specifically, the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) requires that an individual experiences intense fear in response to (or when anticipating entering) at least 2 of the following 5 situations:
+More specifically, the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) requires that an individual experiences intense fear in response to (or when anticipating entering) at least 2 of the following five situations:

-A person who experiences agoraphobia avoids such situations (e.g., travel is restricted; the person changes daily routines) or else they are endured with significant distress.
+A person who experiences agoraphobia actively avoids such situations — travel is restricted or the person changes daily routines — or else the situations are endured with significant distress.
 For example, people with agoraphobia often require the presence of a companion, such as a family member, partner, or friend, to confront the situation.

-As a recent change to its diagnostic criteria (from DSM-IV to the updated 2013 DSM-5) the diagnosis of panic disorder is not required for that of agoraphobia.
+Prior to 2013, agoraphobia required the diagnosis of panic disorder to also be made.
 Now, if an individual meets criteria for panic disorder and for agoraphobia, both diagnoses can be assigned.
 But if a person has agoraphobia without panic attacks, then just a diagnosis of agoraphobia is appropriate.